Ruth: “Nick, When do you think you’ll have your proposed blog entry ready?”

 My favourite example of a SMART target can be found in President John F Kennedy’s speech to the US Congress in May 1961; the context is the Cold War and (obviously) the Space Race.
 Kennedy (and/or his team of speechwriters) came up with something that I regard as fairly flawless and in fact exemplary:

-“I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth.”
+“I believe that this nation should commit itself to achieve the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth.”

-As you can see, although this target was ambitious, it was also conforms to all of the standards of a SMART target.
+As you can see, although this target was ambitious, it also conformed to all of the standards of a SMART target.
 If you disagree, please comment below!

 Being able to formulate a SMART target is a skill that every project manager needs to acquire- however, the benefits of SMART targets extend well beyond the working world.
 It means that projects have a measurable chance of success from the very start, rather than a series of vague outcomes which won’t result in behavioural change.